Aemony/MediaWiki/README.md

 * `Get-MWCargoQuery` - Performs a query against the Cargo backend, provided [Extension:Cargo](https://www.mediawiki.org/wiki/Extension:Cargo) is installed.

 **Misc**
-* `ConvertTo-MWParsedOutput` - Have the site parse the given wikitext and reply with the results.
+* `ConvertTo-MWParsedOutput` - Have the site parse the input wikitext and reply with the results.
   * Limited interface for [action=parse](https://www.mediawiki.org/wiki/API:Parsing_wikitext).
 * `Invoke-MWApiContinueRequest` - Useful helper that automatically handles continuing API requests when there are more results available.
 * `Invoke-MWApiRequest` - Handles the core aspects of performing an API request.